 Pangborn was unable to handle the nasty Badin defense, allowing the Attitudes to win for the first time.

-Badin picks up first victory By NICOLE JOHNSON Sports Writer The night may have been bitterly cold but there was plenty of heat on the gridiron last night as the women's interhall football regular season comes rapidly to a close.
+Badin picks up first victory

+By NICOLE JOHNSON Sports Writer

+The night may have been bitterly cold but there was plenty of heat on the gridiron last night as the women's interhall football regular season comes rapidly to a close.

-In the first contest the 2-1-2 Pangborn Phoxes set out to tame the 0-4 Badin Attitudes.
-The first half yielded no touchdowns but a Phox fumble in the endzone gave the Attitudes 2-0 lead at the half.
-The safety was all that was needed to give Badin the edge to win as a touchdown just minutes into the second half by Stephanie So showed hoxes the Attitudes were playing 4 Badin with just that.
+In the first contest the 2-1-2 Pangborn Phoxes set out to tame the 0-4 Badin with just that.

+Attitudes.
+The first half yielded no touchdowns but a Phox fumble in the endzone gave the Attitudes 2-0 lead at the the Attitudes were playing

+The safety was all that was needed to give Badin the edge to win as a touchdown just minutes into the second half Stephanie So showed

+"Thats Right" - Pilla is 21!
+Your Boys, DNEY, T. HOJ

-Badin went on to win their first game 8-0, with their final contest versus Howard on Sunday.
+Badin went on to win their first game 8-0, with their final contest versus Howard on

 The Howard Ducks hoped to follow Badin in what looked to be a night of upsets as they faced undefeated Lyons.

 An interception by Lyons' Paige Capacci was run back for a touchdown.